Henry Oaminal: PNB case

 In 2021, the Supreme Court granted the petition of Philippine National Bank, overturning the decision of the Court of Appeals on June 1, 2015.
 PNB's petition seeks to revive criminal charges against Oaminal for six bouncing checks worth P12,797,767.20 in 2002.
 The court has directed the second branch of the Municipal Court in Ozamiz City to resume the trial on G.R.
 No. 219325 for six counts of violation of Batas Pambansa (PB) Bilang 22, otherwise known as the Bouncing Checks Law.

+Assassination attempt

+On 15 October 2023, Oaminal survived an IED attack on his convoy in Clarin, Misamis Occidental.